Yue-LLM-Pit/SCoP/README.md

-# Paraphrase and Solve: Exploring and Exploiting the Impact of Surface Form on Mathematical Reasoning in Large Language Models
+# Paraphrase and Solve: Exploring and Exploiting the Impact of Surface Form on Mathematical Reasoning in Large Language Models (In Editing)

 ![Task](images/motivation.jpg)